 All who desire a deeper relationship with God and who are, or who intend to be, active members of St. Stephen’s Church are invited into Baptism.
 Infants, children, and adults are baptized in the midst of the community during worship several times per year.
-Generally, Baptism takes place on the Sundays closest to All Saints Day (November 1st), the Baptism of the Lord (early January), Easter (during the Great Vigil on Saturday evening or on Easter morning), Pentecost (late May-early June), and Creek Baptism (two Sundays in mid-late August).
+Generally, Baptism takes place on the Sundays closest to All Saints Day (November 1st), the Baptism of the Lord (early January), Easter (during the Great Vigil on Saturday evening or on Easter morning), Pentecost (late May-early June), and Creek Baptism (2-3 Sundays in the summer).

 The rite of Baptism is the rite of initiation into the Body of Christ, and we hope that those who are baptized (and their families) use the baptismal preparation process to build a relationship with our faith community.
 The baptismal preparation process usually takes about two months.